This is my personal Doxygen cheatsheet: Its initial (and primary) purpose is to be a compact help on this topic for myself.

 Additional Documentation (that is not directly related to one specific class, file or member) can also be included as custom pages.

-Supported file extensions for these are .dox
+Supported file extensions for these are .dox, .txt or .md.

-files as C/C++ source code, but *.md
+Weirdly though, Doxygen will treat *.dox or *.txt files as C/C++ source code, but *.md files as Markdown.

-By default Doxygen won’t know about these files; use INPUT
+By default Doxygen won’t know about these files; use INPUT (see above) to point it.

-If you specify the src directory there and enable recursion, then other *.md
+If you specify the src directory there and enable recursion, then other *.md files in its subdirectories

 (e.g. a directory-specific ReadMe.me) will also be picked up by Doxygen (but the name in the filelist/filetree will not be